 10. Celebrating St. Dwynwen’s Day in Wales

-The Welsh have their own version of Valentine’s Day on January 25th: St. Dwynwen’s Day.
+The Welsh have their version of Valentine’s Day on January 25th: St. Dwynwen’s Day.

 Unfortunately for the pair, her father had promised her to another prince.
 In despair, Dwynwen prayed for help, and an angel gave her a potion that would help Dwynwen forget her troubles.

-Just like on Valentine’s Day in other cultures, St. Dwynwen’s Day in Wales is celebrated with the exchange of Valentine’s Day cards, romantic dinners, and gifts.
+Just like on Valentine’s Day in other cultures, St. Dwynwen’s Day in Wales is celebrated with the exchange of Valentine’s Day cards, candlelit dinners, and gifts.

 One unique custom?
-Carving wooden spoons to be given as gifts.
+Carving wooden spoons to be given as presents.

 Celebrate Valentine’s Day your way